Allysha Chapman

-College career
+Club career

 Chapman played college soccer for UAB in 2007 and for LSU from 2009 to 2011.

-Club career

-Houston Dash

 Chapman joined the Dash in 2015 after playing the previous three seasons in Sweden.
 After two seasons in Houston, she was traded to the Boston Breakers on November 28, 2016.

-Boston Breakers

 Chapman appeared in 19 games in what would be her only season in Boston, as the team would fold ahead of the 2018 season.

-North Carolina Courage

 Chapman was selected by the Courage with the 10th pick in the 2018 Dispersal Draft.
 After seeing very minimal playing time with the Courage, she was traded to the Houston Dash on May 9.

-Return to Houston Dash

 Chapman made her return to the Dash on May 15, 2018, against the Chicago Red Stars.
 Chapman was part of the team which won the 2020 NWSL Challenge Cup.
 Upon the announcement of her contract extension in October 2022, the club's General Manager Alex Singer said of Chapman "She is the definition of grit and determination and embodies everything this club stands for.
 We are elated she chose to stay with the club".
 On December 10, 2024, Chapman signed a contract extension with the dash that runs through the 2026 season, with the mutual option for a further one-year extension.
 On September 14, 2025, she made her 100th league appearance for the Dash, becoming the fifth player to reach a century of league appearances for the club.